nicholasdille/container-slides/160_gitlab_ci/060_artifacts/exercise.md

     - define artifacts
     - consume artifacts

-## Task 1: Pass an artifact to the next stage
+## Task: Pass an artifact to the next stage

 Artifacts are useful for splitting a task in separate job.
 Refer to the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#artifacts).